 Semantic core is a base for Information architecture (IA)

-A semantic core is basically a roadmap of a search request organised as a request tree.
+A semantic core is basically a keyword research that results in roadmap of a search request organised as a request tree.
 It represents the real demand structure and answers the question — “How do people search for particular product or service?”.
 It helps to understand what key categories one should include in navigation menu; how to organise e-commerce catalogue; which pages should drive traffic and many more.
 Search engines understand synonyms and there is no need to use exact search request templates in your texts.

 Semantic data collecting is probably the first thing you would want to execute along with information structure development.
 Developed architecture and prototypes must reflect actual search requests.
 Depending on a scale of a project it can take from one up to three weeks.

 In case of online stores a website structure is usually identical to its catalogue and the semantic core helps to specify the inclusion order and additional subsections.